CableDorado2/Ikemen-Plus-Ultra/README.md

 >[License](#license)

 ## Meaning of All IKEMEN Versions
-In the words of one most prominent contributors and developers for Ikemen, *PlasmoidThunder:*
+In the words of one most prominent contributors and developers for Ikemen Plus *(PlasmoidThunder):*

 **IKEMEN** (retroactively referred to as S-SIZE IKEMEN or Vanilla).
 Is the First version of the engine.